 But Venus has no sign of plate tectonics.
 Because Venus doesn’t have water, that means it doesn’t have an asthenosphere.
 It was the asthenosphere that’s vital to have plate tectonics.

 The asthenosphere is the plastic layer that provided the lubrication in the mantle to allow the stiffer plates to move over.
 Without water, there’s no asthenosphere.
 Without an asthenosphere, no plate tectonics.

 10. There’s little chance of life on Venus

 There is very little possibility that Venus could harbor life.
 This is primarily because it doesn’t have liquid water and its close proximity to the sun.

 It’s scorching hot so no humans have ever attempted to land on Venus.
 Pressure is intense and the gas would suffocate humans any human.

 Despite clouds made of sulfuric acid, there are microbes capable of sustaining in these extreme conditions.
-So the possibility that no life exists on Venus isn’t completely off the table.
+So, there’s still a small possibility that life exists on Venus.

 Billions of years ago, Venus may have had ideal conditions for life to flourish.
 For example, it may have had cooler temperatures to sustain liquid water on its surface

 Quick facts about Venus